 Herbs is indispensable in the creation of aromatic broth of Vietnamese pho.
 Similar to Kimchi for Korean - herbs is a mandatory element to every Vietnamese family's dining table.

-Herbs in Vietnam culinary journey are irreplaceable components yet nearly the most identifiable.
+Herbs in Vietnam's culinary journey are irreplaceable components yet nearly the most identifiable.
 A herbs platter with plentiful greens will be served whenever you order a classic beef pho or fried spring rolls, you can simply personalize your meal with these herbs and nuoc mam.
 Let us share with you a simple glossary about the most common herbs that you need to know before you hop into another Vietnamese restaurant for a hearty Vietnamese meal.

 1/ Thai Basil (hung que)

 Thai basil differs from the basil leaves that are commonly used by Western cuisine as a source base or collocate with tomatoes.
-It has a purplish tinge to its leaves and stems and a more anisey flavour profile than sweet basil.
+It has a purplish tinge to its leaves and stems and a more anisey flavor profile than sweet basil.